xavierchia/xavierchia.github.io/_posts/2022-05-12-founder-patterns.md

 For example, when the initial excitement fades, beginners start to panic but experienced founders know that this is just the usual trough of sorrow.
 They greet it like an old friend and stay focused.

 And the good news is that you don’t have to figure out everything yourself.
-Many generous founders that came before you did all the hard work of distilling thousands of hours of research and years of real-work experience into concise patterns you can upload into your brain in just a few hours.
+You don't have to analyze thousands of companies or founder biographies.

+Instead, you can simply upload the patterns others have identified directly into your brain.

-Here are the one’s I find the most useful:
+Here are the one’s I find repeatedly useful:

 ## Unfair Advantages